BrightMontain/my-app/README.md

+# Singleton
+Artificial intelligence singleton is using deep learning algorythm and doesn't require another computer programs.

-# Deep core
+# Core
-Starting the artificial intelligence depth as byte(000-111) to reach optimal perfomance.
-Spliting a byte into 2 channels by formula: [8bit] = [2bit]*[4bit].
-So the core can store data as the main program with an extended options.
+Start depth is a byte model(000-111).
+It helps to reach optimal perfomance.
+The main function of the application is splitting the byte into 2 channels by formula: [8bit] = [2bit]*[4bit].

-# Bridge switch
+# Deep Bridge
-AI could have a bridge with a switch inside to control a depth from 0 to full-1.
-It requires verification watermark over the app
+The bridge is providing 2 modes to run the AI:
-1. Static data to store stable code
+1. Static data
-2. Virtual data to store recent updates
+2. Virtual data

+We can store origin data and nested AI generated migration of data, updateable by 2 ways:
+1. Language model
+2. Program model

+In general bridge can log AI output to debug.

 # Getting started
 To run this app
-1. Create any blog page
+1. Create a blog website
-2. Add any post form
-3. Render posts on your blog page
+2. Create a list of script for autoposting
+3. Create an event script to manage the list
+4. Protect user input data with AI model
-4. Create AI model to split posts on your blog into source code and blog text
+5. Create a setting list of AI model to test and verify the tasks
-5. Create check tests with tags to make sure your AI is doing the same things as you